iotaledger/IOTA-2.0-Research-Specifications/2-2 Message Tangle Protocol.md

 ### Detailed Design

 There are three grades of finality for a message.
-* Grade 1: The message and every message in its history satisfy the following: the opinon is `TRUE` and the level is either 2 or 3.
+* Grade 1: The message and every message in its history satisfy the following: the opinion is `TRUE` and the level is either 2 or 3.
 In other words, the message has the `eligible` flag set to `True`.
 * Grade 2: The message has Grade 1 finality, and the confidence level is greater than `theta` for some parameter.
 * Grade 3: The message has Grade 2 finality and the timestamp is older than `T`.